German Ex-president Horst Koehler Dead At 81 - UrduPoint

 Before becoming president he was the head of the International Monetary Fund in Washington.

-He became German president, a mostly ceremonial role, after being put forward by then opposition leader Angela Merkel, who went on to become chancellor.
+He became Germany's head of state, a mostly ceremonial role, after being put forward by then opposition leader Angela Merkel, who went on to become chancellor.

+Steinmeier said that when he was elected, Koehler was "virtually unknown" to the public but quickly gained "much recognition and sympathy".

 Recent Stories